 WordPress is one of the World’s most widely used CMS as of today.

-– Fulfillment of a task like a user registration in the website, submitting a contact form, sale, leads generation, etc are examples of a conversion.
+– Fulfillment of a task like a user registration on the website, submitting a contact form, sale, leads generation, etc are examples of a conversion.

-The advertisers who want to show their ads on other’s website can use Google Adwords.
+The advertisers who want to show their ads on other’s website can use Google Ads.

 Similarly if you want to earn money by showing CPC ads on your website then you can use Google Adsense.